Impact

 Risk and Exploitability

 With a CVSS score of 8.7 the vulnerability presents a high severity.
 The exploitation requires only unauthenticated HTTP access to the captive‑portal endpoint, making it easily targetable over the wireless network.
-Although EPSS data is unavailable and the flaw is not in the CISA KEV list, the combination of local network exposure and root‑level execution makes this a serious threat if left unpatched.
+An EPSS score of 6% indicates a moderate likelihood of exploitation, and the flaw is not in the CISA KEV list; the combination of local network exposure and root‑level execution still makes this a serious threat if left unpatched.

 OpenCVE Enrichment